-D158 Homeless Liaison (847) 659-6158
+Molly Berendt, D158 Homeless Liaison mberendt@district15.org or (847) 659-6596

 Student Transfers to and from Non-District Schools

 A student may transfer into or out of the District according to State law and procedures developed by the Superintendent.
 A student seeking to transfer into the District must serve the entire term of any suspension or expulsion, imposed for any reason by any public or private school, in this or any other state, before being admitted into the District.